 And the first one I found showed DoFollow links to extremely blatant “just for links” scholarships.

-As you can see, the links on the FIU scholarship page are all DoFollow.
+As you can see in the screenshot above*, the links on the FIU scholarship page are all DoFollow.

 Including links to diet spotlight and foreclosure.com’s pages.